Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/01_abstraction.typ

 assert(y > 0);
 ```

-Our goal is to verify properties of such programs, such as "Is the assertion always true?" or "Can `y` ever be negative?".
+Our goal: verify properties like "Is the assertion always true?" or "Can `y` ever be negative?".

 == Designing an Abstract Domain

-To answer such questions, we cannot simulate every possible integer input.
+We cannot simulate every possible integer input.
-Instead, we design an *Abstract Domain* that captures the properties we care about.
+Instead, we design an *Abstract Domain* capturing the properties we care about.

-Let's focus on the *sign* of variables.
+Focus on variable *sign*.
 Concrete variables hold specific integers (e.g., `5`, `-42`, `0`).
-For our analysis, we often only care if a number is positive, negative, or zero.
+For analysis, we often only care if a number is positive, negative, or zero.

 We define a set of abstract values $D$:
 $ D = \{bot, "Neg", "Zero", "Pos", top\} $